Cautious optimization via data informativity: Problem formulation

 According to~\cite[Thm.
 3.2]{HJVW-MKC-JE-HLT:22}, under Assumption~\ref{as:noise model}, the set $\calZ(\Pi)$ is nonempty, convex, and bounded.
-A common example of such noise models is the case where $W W^\top = \sum_{i=1}^T w_iw_i^\top \leq Q$ for some $Q\geq 0$.
-In addition, in the setting of Gaussian noise, these noise models can be employed as confidence intervals corresponding to a given probability.
+A common example of such noise models is the case where $W W^\top = \sum_{i=1}^T w_iw_i^\top \leq Q$ for some $Q\geq 0$. { This choice is analogous to assuming that $w$ has bounded energy.
+If we, moreover, take $Q= \gamma T I_n$ or $Q = \gamma YY^\top$ we obtain bounds in terms of the horizon, or signal-to-noise bounds.
+Lastly, as shown in~\cite[Sec.
+5.4]{HJVW-MKC-JE-HLT:22}, these noise models can be employed as confidence intervals corresponding to a given probability in the setting of Gaussian noise}.

 Under Assumption~\ref{as:noise model}, one can describe the set of parameters consistent with the measurements as Note that we can write Thus, if we define it follows immediately that $\Theta = \calZ(N)$.
 We refer to the procedure of obtaining the set of parameters $\Theta$ from the measurements as \emph{set-valued regression}.